Safeguarding and safety

-Mediation must be safe, voluntary, and appropriate.
-Where it is not, it must not proceed.
+Barclay Devere places safeguarding, safety and fairness at the centre of mediation.
+Mediation must be safe, voluntary and appropriate.
+If it is not, it will not proceed.

 Ongoing assessment of suitability